‘Lavish salaries, large directors loans’ at liquidated Dolphin International Group

 Several large corporate clients of embattled stockbrokers Davy are understood to be reviewing their relationship with the firm, according to the Sunday Independent.
 The paper reports that “at least two” large PLCs have requested a review after Davy contacted its corporate clients in the wake of the bond scandal that has engulfed the firm.

-Meanwhile, the Sunday Business Post reports that Pearse Doherty, the Sinn Féin finance spokesman, is calling for interim Davy chief executive, Bernard O’Byrne, needs to “answer questions over the firm’s interactions with the regulator” when it challenged the investigation into alleged double dealing.
+Meanwhile, the Sunday Business Post reports that Pearse Doherty, the Sinn Féin finance spokesman, is calling for interim Davy chief executive Bernard O’Byrne to “answer questions over the firm’s interactions with the regulator” when it challenged the investigation into alleged double dealing.

 Hazel Chu, the Green Party’s Lord Mayor of Dublin, wants caps introduced on the number of hotels being built in the city, according to a report in the Post.
 Chu told a recent public consultation that she recognises a need for more hotels to serve Dublin’s tourism sector and support employment opportunities, but “parts of our city now suffer from an over-concentration of hotel developments”.